pnnl/ruleset-checking-tool/docs/ashrae_90p1_2022/ruleset_functions/get_zone_conditioning_category.md

 **Schema Version:** 0.0.23

 Description: Determine the Zone Conditioning Category for each zone.
-This function would cycle through each zone in an RMR and categorize it as ‘conditioned’, 'semi-heated’, 'unenclosed' or ‘unconditioned’.
+This function would cycle through each zone in an RMD and categorize it as ‘conditioned’, 'semi-heated’, 'unenclosed' or ‘unconditioned’.
 If ‘conditioned’ it will also categorize the space as ‘residential’ or ‘non-residential’.

 Inputs:
-  - **RMR**: The RMR that needs to determine zone conditioning category.
+  - **RMD**: The RMD that needs to determine zone conditioning category.

 Returns:
 - **zone_conditioning_category**: The Zone Conditioning Category [conditioned residential, conditioned non-residential, conditioned mixed, semi-heated, unenclosed, unconditioned].